Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 3. Defects Open/Closed report

-Defects Found in the Field
+Defects Found in The Field

 These are defects found by users of the system and that are being reported back to the company.
 This metric has many issues with it: